dawsh2/mmbt/src/position_management/README.md

 ## position_manager

-Fixed Position Manager Implementation
+Position Manager Implementation

-This module contains the fixed version of the PositionManager class that properly handles signals and creates trades.
+This module contains the PositionManager class that properly handles signals and creates trades.

 ### Classes